By Jamie Maple, Managing Director, Wilderness

 We all know that the last few years have brought about huge changes in the way we live our lives – changes so significant they have forced brands to rethink the way, and where, they connect with potential customers online.
 If brands want to reach their most important target audiences, they need to find where they spend their time online and – vitally – learn how to fit in while standing out in that space.

 This is particularly true for TikTok.
 The world-famous video streaming platform that started out with 15 second videos of fun, viral dance routines has quickly grown in popularity to support longer form content of 5-minute-long videos.
-According to NME, in 2021 users spent an average of 89 minutes a day on the app.
+According to a post on NME, in 2021 users spent an average of 89 minutes a day on the app.
 A number that has no doubt dramatically increased by now as the popularity of the platform has grown.

 The TikTok World

 TikTok has become part of mainstream culture and is used by every demographic.
 It works as an incredible platform for brands that want to expand their reach, stay relevant and feel more accessible to consumers.
 The social giant gives everyone the opportunity to create content and be found by their community.
-The TikTok algorithm is a fast learner and within a very short time users are being served content that is tailored to their interests – no matter how niche.
-It’s not just dancing and lip-syncing videos that are most prevalent, there are vibrant communities producing content and joining discussions about gaming, food, sport, film, education, and even medical advice.
+The TikTok algorithm is a fast learner and within a very short time users are being served content that is tailored to their interests — no matter how niche.
+It’s not just dancing and lip-syncing videos that are most prevalent, there are vibrant communities producing content and joining discussions about gaming, food, sport, film, education and even medical advice.

-It may seem daunting, it’s brand-new territory for many and it might feel like the best approach is to try and quickly establish a presence and start replicating the same strategy that has been tried and tested across other marketing streams, but this would be an error.
+It may seem daunting, it’s brand-new territory for many and it might feel like the best approach is to try and quickly establish a presence and start replicating the same strategy that has been tried and tested across other marketing streams but this would be an error.
 Users on the platform are savvy and will quickly reject being blandly sold to.
 The key for brands is that they follow the platform’s advice: don’t make ads, make TikToks.
 But how?

 One way to hone your message on TikTok is to work in collaboration with creators to build a new marketing strategy.
 The way to do this is simpler than you might imagine.